Pulkit-Khandelwal/purple-mri/docker/exvivo_docker.md

 `docker run --gpus all --privileged -v /data/username/:/data/exvivo/ -it pulks/docker_hippogang_exvivo_segm:v${LATEST_TAG} /bin/bash -c "bash /src/commands_nnunet_inference.sh ${OPTION}" >> logs.txt`

 #### Check the output!
-Note, you might see a warning diaplyed on the temrinal, you can safely ignore that!
+Note, you might see a warning displayed on the terminal, you can safely ignore that!
 It takes around ~15 minutes to run the inference for the `ex vivo` T2w image.
 You should see a folder in your local machine at the path:
 `/your/path/to/data_for_inference/output_from_nnunet_inference`

-## Note on white matter hypeintensities in `in vivo` FLAIR images
+## Note on white matter hyperintensities in `in vivo` FLAIR images
 If, you want to run the WMH for `in vivo` flair data then run the following command.
 Make sure that the image is skull-stripped and normalized/standardized.
 It takes around 1 minute to get the WMH segmentations in the `in vivo` FALIR image.